 Finding Our Place at First Parish

 The faith journey for Unitarian Universalist children begins in preschool.
-In 2018-19, our children get to know what some of the core values of our faith are: belief in the worth and dignity of each person, why we are all connected, and more.
-Through a much-admired curriculum called “The Rainbow Connection,” our children get to know our church – its building and its values – and connect to their teachers, our ministers and friends in the congregation.
+In 2019-20, our children get to know what some of the core values of our faith are: belief in the worth and dignity of each person, why we are all connected, and more.
+Through a much-admired curriculum called “Chalice Children” our children get to know our church – its building and its values – and connect to their teachers, our ministers and friends in the congregation.
 Children learn about our flaming chalice (the symbol of Unitarian Universalism) and engage in experiences that help each of them find their own special place at First Parish while also celebrating some of the valued holidays and traditions that we share as UUs.